Raj9898/BlackJack_Simulator/README.md

 Red 7 | +1 | +1 | +1 | +1 | +1 | +1 | 0 | 0 | -1 | -1
 Halves | +0.5 | +1 | +1 | +1.5 | +1 | +0.5 | 0 | -0.5 | -1 | -1
 Zen Count | +1 | +1 | +2 | +2 | +2 | +1 | 0 | 0 | -2 | -1

+When simulating a basic strategy as demonstrated above, with bet adjustments the average P&L is as follows: